Accessibility: Metro U1 and U3 station Stephansplatz

 If you take a closer look you will recognize that the Ankeruhr is in fact an approx. 10 meter wide and approx. 7 meter high bridge.
 It connects the both parts of the Ankerhof buildings.
 The diameter of the clock itself is approx. 4 meter.
 As a tribute to popular historical personalities there are figures made of cooper in the clock.
 Over the head of these figures you can see the current hour in Roman numerals.
 And above this there is a horizontal scale to show the minutes.
 At every full hour you can see another personality passing the bridge escorted by a suitable background music.
 The highlight is at 12 o'clock noon.
-At this time you see a parade of the famous characters from the history.
+At this time you see a parade of some famous characters from Vienna's history.

 At a walk over the place Hoher Markt in Vienna passing by the Ankeruhr and the Vermählungsbrunnen you will maybe also recognize the ice cream cafe.
 The interiors are not looking very stylish but the partly exotic and in any case delicious ice creams are worth a visit.